Guide for prospective applicants

 I want to do a PhD, but how can I choose a topic and am I free to do that on my own?

 One of the best parts of doing a PhD is to learn how to identify gaps and set a research direction.
 Barring some circumstances such as funding/sponsoring project constraints, a PhD researcher will determine the topic in collaboration with the supervisor, after several iterations and with a high degree of freedom.
 We are open to a variety of topics and PhD projects, as long as they make sense, bridge a clear gap in the field, and fit within our group, and as long as they match your profile, strengths, skills, and interests.
-For visiting scholars, e.g. if they are doing a PhD, we need to make sure what they do here will be compatible with their PhD at their home university, and not deviate too much, so what they do here can directly contribute towards their PhD at their home university.
+The fit in our research agenda is important because it would make it easier to get support and initiate collaborations.
+For visiting scholars, e.g. if they are doing a PhD, we need to make sure what they do here will be compatible with their PhD at their home university, and not deviate too much from it, so what they do here can directly contribute towards their PhD at their home university.

 I was not able to get a scholarship to support my PhD.
 Can I get an RA job?